michaelmaxi/Snowflake-Starter/README.md

 FYI - Snowflake allows you to access your account data with command line using SnowSQL

-FYI - SnowPark API allow you to query your data with Python / Scala etc.
+FYI - SnowPark API allow you to query your data with Python / Scala etc without taking your data outside of Snowflake.